ElektraInitiative/libelektra/doc/decisions/capabilities.md

 The main problem was that the complexity was just moved to the applications.
 In the end, application developers had to understand what the backend can write out.
 They no longer had confidence that the storage was able to understand the full semantics.
-Elektra's core was unable to hide that fact.
+Elektra’s core was unable to hide that fact.
 Capabilities did not turn out to make backend development much easier.
 Instead, Elektra was more difficult to use with capabilities.
 Capabilities are no longer part of Elektra